 3. Research and qualify target accounts

-Once you have a list of potential accounts, conduct thorough research on each one.
+Research each potential account thoroughly.
 Understand their business model, financial health, strategic priorities, challenges, key executives, and organizational structure.

 Determine who the decision-makers, influencers, champions, and blockers are within each target account.
 Map out key stakeholders’ roles and responsibilities.

-Lastly, evaluate how well each account aligns with your ICP and the potential revenue or strategic value they represent.
-Consider their budget, authority, need, and timeline (BANT or similar frameworks can be adapted here).
+Evaluate how well each account matches your ICP and their revenue potential.
+Consider their budget, authority, need, and timeline.

 4. Tier your target accounts

-Tier 1 accounts (highest value) will typically receive the most personalized and resource-intensive engagement, while Tier 2 and Tier 3 might have a more scaled or programmatic approach.
+Tier 1 accounts get the most personalized engagement.
+Tier 2 and 3 use more scaled approaches.

 5. Develop account-specific plans and personalized messaging